 Andi Garrett (Libby Mannering), Sarah Lane (Kit Austin), John Ireland (Steve Marak), Joan Crawford (Amy Nelson), Sharyl Locke (Tess Mannering), Leif Erickson (Dave Mannering), Patricia Breslin (Ellie Mannering), John Archer (John Austin), Joyce Meadows (Judith Marak), John Crawford (Trooper)

 Teenager Libby Mannering invites her friend Kit Austin over while her parents are away overnight.
-The two girls and Libby’s young sister Tess amuse themselves by making prank calls to numbers randomly chosen from the phone book.
-One of their pranks is when they call someone and say “I Saw What You Did – and I Know Who You Are.”
+The two girls, along with Libby’s young sister Tess, amuse themselves by making prank calls to numbers they randomly choose from the phone book.
+One of their pranks involves them calling someone and say “I Saw What You Did – and I Know Who You Are.”
 However, one of the people they choose to play this on happens to be Steve Marak who has just stabbed his wife to death.
 As they talk, Libby becomes taken by Steve’s voice and impulsively decides she wants to go and visit him.
 This unwittingly precipitates a sequence of events where Steve comes stalking Libby, believing that she has knowledge about the murder he has just conducted.

 A couple of years after Psycho, the psycho-thriller genre had another big success with What Ever Happened to Baby Jane?
 (1962), which gave a renewed career boost to both Bette Davis and Joan Crawford and began a trend of films featuring aging Hollywood stars going completely bonkers.
-Castle ventured into a couple of these Batty Old Dames films with The Night Walker (1965) featuring Barbara Stanwyck, while he employed Joan Crawford twice, in Strait-Jacket (1964) and here.
-(Here she is top-billed despite only having a supporting role as John Ireland’s mistress who is bumped off part way through).
+Castle ventured into a couple of these Grand Dame Guignol films with The Night Walker (1965) featuring Barbara Stanwyck, while he employed Joan Crawford twice, in Strait-Jacket (1964) and here.
+(Here Crawford gets top-billing despite only having a supporting role as John Ireland’s mistress who is bumped off part way through).

 The plot is dependent on being dragged out with improbable devices – the killer traces the girls’ whereabouts after his jealous mistress Joan Crawford snatches Andi Garrett’s learner’s licence – and people behaving in ways that seem hard to believe – Andi Garrett develops an instant crush on John Ireland based solely on his voice after a two-minute phone conversation and impetuously rushes off to see him, imagining herself romancing him.